ebkalderon/freedesktop-categories/README.md

 [dm]: https://specifications.freedesktop.org/menu-spec/menu-spec-1.0.html

 These categories are used in the parsing of `.desktop` entries on many open source desktop environments, among other things.
-These categories are also present in other package metadata standards like [AppStream][as].
+They are also present in other package metadata standards like [AppStream][as].

 [as]: https://www.freedesktop.org/software/appstream/docs/index.html